Vitality For Gamers (VforG)

 4. Find Alternative Activities

-Find other activities that you enjoy, and that can replace gaming.
+Find other activities that you enjoy and that can replace gaming.
 This could be anything from reading, exercising, learning a new skill, or spending time with friends and family.

 5. Limit Exposure